Stripe Payments

 end

-In the example above, a $20 donation is created to the Red Cross when a payment is successful.
-Change will keep track of the donations that you create.
+In the example above, a $20 donation is created when a payment is successful.
+Change will keep track of the donations you create.
 Each month, you’ll receive an invoice from Change for the total amount of donations you’ve created.
 When you pay the invoice, Change will automatically distribute the donations to the nonprofits you’ve selected.

-If you allow for different donation amounts or nonprofits, you need to keep track of these options in your application.
-Every payment flow is different, but here are some common approaches:
+If you allow for different donation amounts or nonprofits, keep track of these options in your application.
+Every payment flow is different.
+Common approaches include:

-- User input - If you allow users to choose the nonprofit, you can store the nonprofit ID in the metadata of the payment.
-When you receive the webhook, you can read the metadata to determine the nonprofit.
+• User input — If you allow users to choose the nonprofit, you can store the nonprofit ID in the metadata of the payment.
+When you receive the webhook, read the metadata to determine the nonprofit.
 Many Stripe products support metadata, including Checkout, PaymentIntents, Subscriptions, and more.

-- SKU based - If you associate nonprofits with certain products, you can use the product ID or SKU to determine the nonprofit in your server code.
-When you receive the webhook, you can look up the product ID or SKU to determine the nonprofit.
+• SKU based — If you associate nonprofits with certain products, you can use the product ID or SKU to determine the nonprofit in your server code.
+When you receive the webhook, look up the product ID or SKU to determine the nonprofit.

 Alternatives to webhooks